vmware-tanzu/tanzu-dev-portal/content/learningpaths/worked-example-of-continuous-integration-and-delivery/install-jenkins.md

 cat ~/.minikube/profiles/minikube/client.key | base64
 ```

-4. Copy and paste the text into your Jenkins configuration file.
+4. Copy and paste the text into the placeholders in the example config file.
+The base 64 encoded text for each file is a single line of text that should be pasted directly next to its corresponding YAML name in the file.

 Now, add the credentials to Jenkins: